Schizophreni/OpticsViT/README.md

 ## How to RUN
-Refer to the following script for multiple runs
+Refer to the following script for multiple runs copy the following code into a `run.sh` file under the main folder, and the run it using `bash run.sh`
 ```
 #!/usr/bin/env bash
 # Run the 4f simulation with the specified parameters.